-Jason Yuan is Professor of Medicine and Associate Vice President for Translational Health Sciences at the University of Arizona in Tucson, AZ.
-He is also Chief of the Division of Translational and Regenerative Medicine in the Department of Medicine at the University of Arizona College of Medicine.
-His research interests include pulmonary vascular pathophysiology and pathogenic mechanisms of pulmonary vascular disease.
-He received his medical school training at Suzhou Medical College (China), his PhD at Peking Union Medical College (China), and his postdoctoral training in the University of Maryland School of Medicine.
-He is a Fellow of the American Heart Association, the American Association for the Advancement of Science, and the American Physiological Society.
-He is also a Guggenheim Fellow, and an elected Member of the American Society for Clinical Investigation and the Association of American Physicians.
-He has served on many advisory committees and editorial boards, including Chair of the Respiratory Integrative Biology and Translational Research study section of the National Institutes of Health (NIH), and Chair of the Pulmonary Circulation Assembly of the American Thoracic Society.
-He is currently a regular member of the Vascular Cell and Molecular Biology study section and Deputy Editor of the American Journal of Physiology Cell Physiology.
+Jason Yuan, MD, PhD, is Professor of Medicine at the University of California San Diego (UCSD), La Jolla, USA.
+He is also Director of the Section of Physiology in the Division of Pulmonary, Critical Care and Sleep Medicine at the UCSD School of Medicine.
+Dr. Yuan received his medical degree at Suzhou Medical College (China), his PhD at Peking Union Medical College (China), and his postdoctoral training in the University of Maryland at Baltimore.
 His pulmonary vascular disease research propels the field on pathogenic roles of membrane receptors and ion channels and provides a new research direction for developing therapeutic approaches for the disease.
+Dr. Yuan is a Fellow of the American Association for the Advancement of Science, the American Heart Association, and The American Physiological Society.
+He is an elected Member of the American Society for Clinical Investigation and the Association of American Physicians.
+Dr. Yuan was also a Guggenheim Fellow.
+Dr. Yuan has served on many advisory committees and editorial boards, including Chair of the Respiratory Integrative Biology and Translational Research study section of the National Institutes of Health (NIH), and Chair of the Pulmonary Circulation Assembly of the American Thoracic Society.
+He is currently Associate Editor of the American Journal of Physiology Cell Physiology and serves on the editorial boards of Circulation Research, American Journal of Respiratory and Critical Care Medicine, and American Journal of Physiology Lung Cellular and Molecular Physiology.

 Nick Morrell // Editor-in-Chief